Tymoshenko row causes Ukraine to call off summit

 The foreign ministry's announcement that the talks had been called off was an embarrassing setback for Yanukovich and a triumph for Tymoshenko, who is on hunger strike in prison in the city of Kharkiv.

-Tymoshenko refused to move as planned from prison to a local hospital on Tuesday.
-But, after speaking to a German doctor who will treat her for chronic back pain, she agreed to transfer there on Wednesday and gradually come off her hunger strike during treatment, her daughter Yevgenia told reporters.

 The presidents of Germany, Austria, Italy, Croatia, Estonia, Slovenia, Bulgaria and the Czech Republic had all said they were pulling out of the informal summit that had been planned for Thursday and Friday in Yalta.
-Twenty heads of state attended the annual talks when they were held in Poland last year.
+Twenty heads of state attended the summit when it was held in Poland last year.

 The boycott followed allegations by Tymoshenko, a former prime minister, that she had been beaten by prison guards last month.